 Mount Cammerer via Low Gap is a 10.3 mile out and back trail located near Cosby, TN that features a river and is only recommended for very experienced adventurers.
 The trail is primarily used for hiking and horses and is accessible year-round.
 Horses are also able to use this trail.

-hiking horses river views wild flowers wildlife old growth rocky
+hiking horseback riding river views wild flowers wildlife old growth rocky